 Tell Me Now So I’ll Know – Demo version now on reissue of Kinda Kinks

 Last of the Steam-Powered Trains – The Kinks Are the Village Green Preservation Society

 Victoria – Arthur (Or the Decline and Fall of the British Empire)

 Lola – Lola Versus Powerman and the Money-go-round

 So that’s only seven years from 1964 to 1971 but the band made into the 80’s/90’s before break-up finally sometime?
 Also I’ve not included maybe one of the most well-known songs too but it’s only ten and can’t fit everything in and it’s my picks but please do tell me yours?
 It’s the debut self-titled album that I’ve got two cuts from and I guess, I would pick as a fave album too!
 Score line is eight 60’s and two 70’s tracks with four from 1964 and two from 1965 making up that eight.
 Even one demo song that was never recorded for any album at that time but I don’t know how?
 The amazingly Tell Me Now So I’ll Know song could be my fave of all of the tracks above, if I had to pick just only one by The Kinks!
 Fun fact today they wrote You Really Got Me while try to figure out how to play the Louie Louie cover, who does that?
 I guess, The Kinks do!

 Changing music styles yet again next Sunday!

-Pretty please do now tell me your fave/s by them too?
+Please do now, tell me your fave/s by them too?